kfjahnke/envutil/README.md

 implementation is fast due to the use of multithreaded horizontal SIMD code through the entire processing chain, so I think it's an attractive offer.
 I'd welcome external evaluation of the results and a discussion of the methods;
-please don't hesitate to open issues on the issue tracker if you's like to discuss or report back!
+please don't hesitate to open issues on the issue tracker if you'd like to discuss or report back!

 There seems to be ambiguity of what constitutes a 'correct' cube face image with